act-rules/act-rules.github.io/_rules/html-page-title-descriptive-c4a8a4.md

 - This rule assumes that browsers only recognize the first `title` element if multiple `title` elements are present in the [document](https://dom.spec.whatwg.org/#concept-document).
 Testing shows that this in general is the case.
 Therefore the scope of this rule is limited to only checking the first `title` element in a document.

 ## Background

+The `title` elements of embedded documents, such as those in `iframe`, `object`, or `svg` elements, are not applicable because those are not web pages according to the definition in WCAG.

+The [HTML specification - The `title` element](https://html.spec.whatwg.org/#the-title-element) requires that a document only has one `title` element, and that it is a child of the `head` element of a document.
+However, current HTML specification also describes what should happen in case of multiple titles, and titles outside the `head` element.
+Because of this, neither of these validation issues causes a conformance problem for WCAG.

 - [HTML page has non-empty title](https://act-rules.github.io/rules/2779a5)
 - [Understanding Success Criterion 2.4.2: Page titled](https://www.w3.org/WAI/WCAG21/Understanding/page-titled.html)